- 45,227 km²

 NB!
 The municipality where you live might have additional compensations available.
 Information about these benefits can be obtained from the local authorities of your place of residence in Estonia.

-Salaries and wages In the 4th quarter of 2020,the average gross salary has equalled 1,515 EUR according to Statistics Estonia.
+Salaries and wages In June 2021,the average gross salary has equalled 1,586 EUR according to Statistics Estonia.
 The highest salaries are paid in the information and communications sector and the lowest in the accommodation and catering sector.
-By county, the average monthly gross wages and salaries were the highest in Harju county (1,588 euros) and Tartu county (1,447 euros), and the lowest in Hiiu county (1,063 euros) and Valga county (1,106 euros).
+By county, the average monthly gross wages and salaries were the highest in Harju county (incl capital city Tallinn) and Tartu county, and the lowest in Hiiu and Valga counties.
 Legally established the minimum wage in 2021 is 584 EUR

 Salary and compensation online survey by position is available here palgad.ee.

 Day-to-day prices Consumer prices are slightly different according to where you live and where you shop.
 In general, cities and other places regularly visited by tourists are slightly more expensive.
 Sample prices of day-to-day items are published at the EURES portal.
 You can compare the cost of living at the following cost of living databases Numbeo or Teleport.